lisp-docs/cl-language-reference/docs/chap-7/h-g-generic-functions-and-methods/_h-g-e-congruent-lambdalists-for-all-methods-of-a-generic-function.md

-**7.6.4 Congruent Lambda-lists for all Methods of a Generic Function**

 These rules define the congruence of a set of *lambda lists*, including the *lambda list* of each method for a given generic function and the *lambda list* specified for the generic function itself, if given.